InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/siddhi.md

 This is the proverbial transformation from lead into gold: the Philosopher's Stone.

+This makes accessible to you myriad doors, such as the Elemental Rites, the Ceremony of Seven Seals and the Ultimate Rite.

 Regular practice of Delta level Dhyana Meditation grants this attribute--this centering of focus to the state of pure awareness that underlies the cycle:
 - waking     (jagrat,   ~16 hrs)